Email FacebookTwitterMenu burgerClose thin

 Irrevocable Trust Basics

 A trust is a legal entity many people create as part of an estate plan.
 The trust acts as a container for assets transferred into it by the grantor.
-A trustee is appointed to manage the assets in the trust for the benefit of one or more beneficiaries.
+A trustee is appointed to manage the assets in the trust for one or more beneficiaries.

 A trust can be revocable or irrevocable.
 You can make changes to a revocable trust after establishing it, including removing assets from the trust.
 Irrevocable trusts, however, cannot be changed after establishment.
 That means transferring assets to the trust is a one-way process.
 Once in, assets cannot be removed from an irrevocable trust.